-2.8.8 Floppy Disk Drive Connector
+2.5.11 Floppy Disk Drive Connector

 The system board is equipped with a shrouded floppy disk drive connector that supports two standard floppy disk drives.
 To prevent improper floppy cable installation, the shrouded floppy disk header has a keying mechanism.
 The 34-pin connector on the floppy cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.
-You can enable or disable this function in the Integrated Peripherals submenu of the BIOS.
+You can enable or disable this function in the Integrated Peripherals submenu ("Onboard Super IO Device" field) of the BIOS.